 Here’s when it gets complicated.
 Craigieburn Line does not stop at Southern Cross Station all the time.
 I would recommend improvising the journey (since Myki is already capped at AUD4.30 for 2 hours travel).
 Should the train skipped Southern Cross, then stop at the next station Flinders Street, or Parliament, or Flagstaff station.
 They’re all in Free Tram Zone.

 Cost: AUD4.30.
 This is cap fare for 2 hours travel, so try not to linger for more than 2 hours.
 Thereafter, it will be AUD8.60 for full day cap.
+However, the travel from airport rarely exceeds 2 hours.

 The taxi calculator will give an estimated fare from Melbourne Airport to your destination.
 I keyed in Southern Cross Station as the destination and the estimated fare rounds to AUD67 inclusive of tolls and airport fees.